midl-dev/midl-website.github.io/signingkit.md

 layout: default
 title: Midl.dev - The signing kit
 ---
+# The signing kit

+## Non-custodial service provider

 At MIDL.dev, we help you stake your cryptocurrency.
 We are a non-custodial staking-as-a-service company, which means that you hold your keys.
-Here is how it works.

-# The signing kit
+<span style="color:#fb9300"><b>We will never ask you for your keys.</b></span>

+## How it works

 A couple of Ledgers sharing the same secret seed are connected to a couple of Raspberry Pis.
 They are not too needy - they just need power and Internet most of the time.
 A battery and 4G connection is ready to take over when power and/on Internet connectivity fail.
 And they are fully redundant - if one fails, the other one takes over.